 When deductions for arrears can't be taken from benefits

-The CSA or CMS won't make deductions from your benefits towards paying off arrears if you pay maintenance at the nil rate.
+The CMS won't make deductions from your benefits towards paying off arrears if you pay maintenance at the nil rate.
 This could be for example because:

 - you’re a child